Station House, Station Road, Kendal

 Jeff Smith, a Lifestyle Co-ordinator from Barnard Castle, County Durham won the 2017 Employee of the Year award for the sheer amount of extra hours he puts in on a voluntary basis.
-Jeff has also engaged customers at Oaklea into getting involved in fundraising for Wishlist and the local community.
+Jeff has also engaged customers at Oaklea into getting involved in fundraising and the wider local community.
 Jeff can often be spotted out & about with his trusty 4 legged friend - flask and cake based bribes optional!

 Jeff started with Oaklea in 2008, when he began working on the relief team.
 “I worked at different houses with different customers, but eventually I found a niche in Barnard Castle, where I developed a particularly close working relationship with Kit and Kev.
 I have supported these customers for a number of years paid and unpaid with great pleasure.
 Their self-help skills are excellent and they have a high profile in the local community.
 Kit in particular works at a riding school for the disabled, a local animal refuge centre and a local charity shop.
 He has achieved ‘fame’ at the special Olympics with his swimming and they both enjoy a game of snooker.
 I supported both to attend their local church and they have a good rapport with Jonathon the vicar.
 The church is always looking for willing helpers to keep it tidy and fund raise and Kit is very adept at clearing out birds nests in the belfry!....